GillesJ/friggeri-cv-a4/README.md

 # About

-Fork of [DepressiveRobots A4 version](https://github.com/depressiveRobot/friggeri-cv-a4) of the [Friggeri CV](https://www.sharelatex.com/templates/cv-or-resume/fancy-cv) from Adrien Friggeri.
+Personal fork with extended functionality of [DepressiveRobots A4 version](https://github.com/depressiveRobot/friggeri-cv-a4) of the [Friggeri CV](https://www.sharelatex.com/templates/cv-or-resume/fancy-cv) from Adrien Friggeri.
 ![](samples/cv.png?raw=true)

 ## Changes from DepressiveRobot's version:
-- [] Conditionally tagged content which turns on/off sections at render.
+- [ ] Conditionally tagged content which turns on/off sections at render.
 For easy CV generation between different sectors (e.g. academia vs. private) or lengths (short for European vs. long for USA)
 - [X] Added photo.
-- [] Added option for setting photo.
+- [ ] Added option for setting photo.

 ## Usage